Janet2-8/Day-4-software/README.md

 What are the main features or functionalities that make your software stand out?
+    Some of the min features that can make your software standout include:Usability.
+    Functionality.
+    Correctness.
+    Maintainability.
+    Reliability.
+    Flexibility.
+    Scalability.
+    Testability.

 What data is available regarding the market size and growth potential for your software?
+    To assess market size and growth potential for a software, you can analyze data on market revenue, user base, adoption rates, industry trends and competitor analysis, which can be found in market research reports and industry publications.

 How can understanding market trends inform your software’s positioning and development?